-What is essential in the evaluation of intense anger in youth is an evaluation of the degree of their selfishness.
-We have developed a selfishness checklist which we have found to be helpful in determining the extent of this conflict.
+The evaluation of the behaviors that demonstrate serious conflicts with selfishness is essential in uncovering this conflict that man youth and adults attempt to mask or deny it.
+To that end we have developed a selfishness checklist which is helpful in determining the extent of this conflict.
 Please consider evaluating your child on this measure.

 Excessive anger develops when people of all ages with this character weakness do not have their needs or expectations meet quickly or in a specific manner.
 In many regards they respond in a emotionally immature and childlike way.

-A Washington psychologist has written an important article in the Washington Post on the growing problem of excessive anger and disrespectful behaviors in children and the need for parents to respond to intense selfishness in their children, www.washingtonpost.com/wp-dyn/content/article/2007/09/10/AR2007091001174.html.
+A Washington psychologist has written an important article in the Washington Post based on her professoinal work on the growing problem of excessive anger and disrespectful behaviors in children and the need for parents to respond to such intense selfishness in their children, www.washingtonpost.com/wp-dyn/content/article/2007/09/10/AR2007091001174.html.

 New Research on Selfishness

-The recent book, The Narcissism Epidemic: Living in the Age of Entitlement (2009) by psychologists Jean Twenge and W. Keith Campbell, can assist parents, educators, students and clergy in understanding the severe damage caused by narcissism in western culture.
+An important book on this matter is The Narcissism Epidemic: Living in the Age of Entitlement by psychologists Jean Twenge and W. Keith Campbell.
+It can assist parents, educators, students and clergy in understanding the severe damage caused by narcissism.
 Twenge and Campbell offer helpful suggestions for addressing this epidemic but fail to recommend strongly enough the importance of education in virtues in the home and school and of parental modeling of virtues of generosity, solidarity and self-denial.

 A study in the spring of 2007 revealed the extent of the problem of narcissism in our culture.
 Dr. Jean Twenge of San Diego State University reported in a study of almost 17,000 college students that two thirds of them scored high on a measure of selfishness.
 The study reported an increase of narcissism of 30% over the past twenty years.
 Dr. Twenge commented that narcissistic individuals are more likely to manifest over controlling and violent behaviors and exhibit dishonesty.